linode/apl-core/adr/2022-06-07-ingress-classes.md

 1. It is possible to define additional ingress classes at `otomi.ingress.classes`
 1. All otomi services are by default exposed behind the `platform` ingress class

-To allow the keycloak to serve as an authentication gateway for services exposed behind both public and private LBs, the keycloak needs to be assigned to a public ingress class.
-If `platform` ingress class is private, then an additional public ingress class needs to be created.
+To allow Keycloak to serve as an authentication gateway for services exposed behind both public and private LBs, Keycloak needs to be assigned to a public ingress class.
+If ingress class `platform` is private, then an additional public ingress class needs to be created.
 A public class can be assigned to keycloak at `apps.keycloak.ingressClassName`.

 To enable source IP filtering it is possible to define CIDRS at `sourceIpAddressFiltering` property for each ingress class